Passer au contenu principal

 • 85% reported better wellbeing as a result of participating.

-The AWI-funded program wild dog coordinators used a ‘nil-tenure landscape level’ approach with local communities that highlights the benefit of focusing on the ‘common problem’ rather than attributing ownership of the wild dog problem to individual land managers.
+The AWI-funded wild dog coordinators used a ‘nil-tenure landscape level’ approach with local communities that highlights the benefit of focusing on the ‘common problem’ rather than attributing ownership of the wild dog problem to individual land managers.
 This approach encourages good working relationships between private and public land managers.
-More importantly, it can have a positive impact on the emotional well-being of farmers in the area who now feel that something positive is being done to address the constant financial and emotional impact of wild dogs.
+More importantly, it can have a positive impact on the emotional wellbeing of farmers in the area who now feel that something positive is being done to address the constant financial and emotional impact of wild dogs.

 SIGNPOSTS